-3. Unreliable detection modules and basic communication primitives
+3 General architecture and basic primitives

-On each node, we provide a basic layer (\mathcal{BL}).
+Figure 1 presents our global architecture.
+On each node, we provide a basic layer (\mathcal{BL}) .
 The function of this layer is twofold.
 Firstly, it establishes a connectivity mode (from strongly connected to disconnected) in a stabilised manner.
-Secondly, it provides a list of current neighbours (nghset) by periodically calling the networking layer.
-By analogy with the participant detector of [4], the neighbourhood detector does not make any mistake: It is perfect.
-The very reason is that we can't verify whether logical connections are correctly managed, or whether network configuration data are correct.
-For instance, if the underlying operating system makes a mistake, the mobile terminal will find the links faulty (false positive) or will not use opened connections (false negative).
+Secondly, it provides a list of current neighbours (nghset) by periodically calling of the networking layer.
 Each change in mode and nghset is notified to the upper layers.